 Master of Science in Applied Statistics and Data Analytics.
-To qualify for the M.S. in applied statistics and data analytics, the student must successfully complete at least 36 hours of study acceptable to the departmental faculty (at least 18 of which are 6000-level courses or above).
+To qualify for the M.S. in applied statistics and data analytics (also known as "MASDA"), the student must successfully complete at least 36 hours of study acceptable to the departmental faculty (at least 18 of which are 6000-level courses or above).
 The following are required: STAT 5304, 5371, 5372, 5373, 5374, 6304, 6308 and 6366.
-The student must complete two consulting projects under the supervision of departmental faculty members.
+The student must complete one or more major consulting projects under the supervision of departmental faculty members.
 For at least one of these projects, written and oral presentations of the findings are required.
 A 4+1 option is available for obtaining the M.S. in applied statistics and data analytics degree in one year beyond the B.S. degree.
-Additional information is available at www.smu.edu/Dedman/Academics/Departments/Statistics/AppliedMSProgram.
+The website www.smu.edu/Dedman/Academics/Departments/Statistics has more information ("Applied M.S.
+Program" link).

 Master of Science in Statistical Science.
-Students in the Ph.D. program can qualify for the M.S. in statistical science, which is different from the M.S. in applied statistics and data analysis.
-To obtain the M.S. in statistical science, the student must successfully complete at least 36 hours of study acceptable to the departmental faculty, including STAT 6304, 6327, 6328, 6336, 6337, 6345 and 6366. students must pass the comprehensive (basic) exams at an appropriate level.
+Students in the statistical science Ph.D. program can qualify for the M.S. in statistical science, which is different from the M.S. in applied statistics and data analysis.
+To obtain the M.S. in statistical science, the student must successfully complete at least 36 hours of study acceptable to the departmental faculty, including STAT 6304, 6327, 6328, 6336, 6337, 6345 and 6366.
+Students must pass the comprehensive (basic) exams at an appropriate level.